Air Methods: History

 In 1980, Roy Morgan founded Air Methods after a personal experience convinced him that properly equipped and staffed air medical service helicopters were a necessity.

 Air Methods purchased CJ Systems Aviation Group, a leading provider of aeromedical transport, in October 2007.

 In 2011, Air Methods acquired Omniflight Helicopters, Inc., operating it as a wholly owned subsidiary.
 Omniflight Helicopters consisted of over 100 helicopters.

 In July 2011, Air Methods (Air Methods International, Ltd.) entered into a joint venture agreement with Basari Holding, AS and Anka Aerospace & Defense, LLC to form Helistar, AS.
 The joint venture company is headquartered in Ankara, Turkey.

 In October 2012, Air Methods opened its state-of-the-art technologically advanced training center in Aurora, Colorado.
 Located near the corporate office, the 14,000-square-foot facility has simulation areas, learning classrooms and office space.
 Also in 2012, the company diversified into helicopter tourism.

 In 2016, Air Methods acquired Tri-State Care Flight.

 In 2017, Air Methods was purchased by American Securities LLC.

-In 2020 Air Methods received federal emergency relief funds as part of the COVID-19 pandemic response.
-A requirement of this funding is that companies are not allowed to charge people surprise bills for COVID-19 related services.
-Despite this, Air Methods has continued to issue such bills, which people are not required to pay.
+In Apri 2023, Sundance Helicopters was acquired.

+On October 24, 2023, Air Methods filed for Chapter 11 bankruptcy, blaming high interest rates and labor costs as part of its decision to file for bankruptcy.
+The company stated that it has plans to shed high amounts of debt, and that it would continue to operate normally during the bankruptcy process.

+On December 28, 2023, Air Methods would emerge from Chapter 11 bankruptcy, successfully achieving its goal of eliminating around $1.7 billion of debt.
+The company stated that its assets were acquired by its lenders, releasing plans to inject $185 million into the company.